EYBlockchain/starlight/WRITEUP.md

 Since we are overwriting a value (the value of `myMapping[value1]`), we need to nullify a previous commitment to call `fn1`.
 So, the user would need to provide the correct salt to the circuit to update `mymapping[value1]`, which does the same job as a PK would.

-If the `.zsol` developer wanted to restrict who can edit this state, they would add:
+If the `.zol` developer wanted to restrict who can edit this state, they would add:
 ```solidity
 require(msg.sender == someAddress);
 ```